sublayerio/webpage-to-image-2/README.md

 # Webpage to Image

-A simple webservice that turns webpages into images using the headless Chrome API.
+A simple webservice that takes webpages into images using the headless Chrome API.

 ## Usage